tianjialiu/FIRECAM/README.md

 The repository should then appear in the top-left panel under 'Reader' as 'users/tl2581/FIRECAM'.
 The GEE Javascript playground is a code editor with a map and console to display or print results.

 ### Step 3: Diving into the GUI
 Click the 'Apps/UI_FIRECAM.js' script in the 'users/tl2581/FIRECAM' repository.
 The script should appear in the code editor.
-Click 'Run' in the top-right corner of the code editor to activate the UI.
-The repository also contains two export scripts, one for the GFEDv4s basis regions and one for custom regions (e.g. country, continent).
+Click 'Run' in the top-right corner of the code editor to activate the user interface.
+The repository also contains a script to export monthly and annual timeseries data ('Exports/UI_FIRECAM_Exports.js').

 ## Updates
 * Feburary 2019: add data download/processing code to this Github repo under "data_cache"; added "Country/Sub-Region" and "Pixel" options to FIRECAM app; created ancillary app for GFEDv4s (GFEDv4s Explorer)